NANOG, Inc. Bylaws

-If a Board of Directors seat becomes vacant more than two months before the next election, the remaining members of the Board of Directors will appoint a replacement to serve until the next election, at which point if there is any additional time remaining in the term a member will be elected to fill the vacancy.
+If a Board of Directors seat becomes vacant more than two months before the next election, the remaining members of the Board of Directors will appoint a replacement to take office immediately and serve until the next election, at which point if there is any additional time remaining in the term a member will be elected to fill the vacancy.
 If a vacancy occurs less than two months before an election, the seat will remain vacant until the election.

 For every two vacancies on the Board of Directors, the quorum requirement will be reduced by one.

 4.7 Removal of Board of Directors Members

 Elected Board of Directors members may be removed by a recall vote held during an annual or interim election.
 To be placed on the ballot, a recall petition must be signed by at least 30 members, or 1% of members, whichever is greater, and presented to the Board of Directors at least 7 days prior to the start of the election.
 Upon receipt of a recall petition, the Board of Directors will appoint an Election Committee to administer the recall vote in accordance with section 10.3 of these Bylaws.
 Upon passage of the recall vote by a 2/3 supermajority vote of participating voters, the position shall become vacant, and a replacement selected from the candidates according to the process in section 10.3.3.